nicholasbair/ex_nylas/README.md

 - This is my first attempt at metaprogramming

 ## Nylas API v2 vs v3
 The `main` branch of the repo now leverages Nylas API v3.
-The `v2` branch of this repo will track Nylas API v2, though development work on this SDK will largely focus on Nylas API v3.
+The `v2` branch of this repo will track Nylas API v2, though development work on this SDK will largely focus on Nylas API v3 and the v2 API is deprecated.

 ## TODO / Known Issues
 1. Limited test coverage